angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 expensive may be better options.

-If you want to increase the number of copies of Doomsday through the use of tutors, these often replace cantrip slots with numbers of {{Preordain}} and numbers of tutors balancing out.
+If you want to increase the number of copies of Doomsday through the use of tutors, these often replace cantrip slots with numbers of :card[Preordain] and numbers of tutors balancing out.
 This isn't always the case but is the general rule of thumb.
 You could also consider decreasing interaction as some tutors can act as additional copies of those as well.